 There was a highly developed mentoring programme in place at the Russian organization, but mentees were falling away from the programme and clearly were not finding the process as useful as had been hoped.
 My guess was that the mentors were doing too much telling and advice-giving, rather than drawing out the inner knowledge of their mentees.
 It is much more exhilarating to come up with one’s own insights than to assimilate someone else’s, and I felt that the Russian managers needed to learn how to ignite creative thinking in their mentees.

 The training I designed centred around coaching skills and focused on how to move smoothly between mining for a mentee’s knowledge more than delivering the mentor’s own.
-So we began with the usual foundation coaching skills exercises on listening, questioning and the GROW model.
+So we began with the usual foundation coaching skills exercises on listening and questioning.
 Another key element of the training was the use of Permission Protocol, described in my article “The Untapped Power of Permission”.

 Throughout all of the practice sessions, the participants were asked to mentor each other about real situations.
 Then they went away to work in pairs for six weeks, a regular format of our training style.
 During the classroom exercises they came to understand the benefits of the coaching style of ‘asking’ rather than ‘telling’, and during the six-week practice period they taught themselves how to do it in the way that would suit them best, in terms of their circumstances, personalities and management styles.